Blog Off-Topic

 For instance, my mom mentioned helping my uncle in the flea market.
 She did not provide context, so I just saw it as a train of thought.
 If I didn’t have anxiety with crowds, helping my uncle at the flea market would be something I could do.

-She was actually suggesting it and I thought it was just a random thought.
+She was suggesting it and I thought it was just a random thought.
 If you do not provide context like ‘please take out the garbage in a minute’ we will not think it’s important.

 Everyone is different, remember that.
 This can be extremely problematic if the boss were to give us a task but not provide those extra details.
 Say the boss says ‘Joe needs help in the so-and-so department,’